DeepVoiceGamer/floe/README.md

 ## A note from the author

 I am not a developer.
 AI tools allowed me to take raw ideas about an important and missing resource, substantiate them, and steward them into the community.
+This would not exist otherwise.

 I have expressed the logic behind what I am doing in three related but distinct papers.
 Please read them to understand the approach and logic: